-The only, but significant, difference between a left-hand Lug and a right-hand Lug is the position of the roll-pin (marked in black above), which prevents the lug from accidentally falling out of the container-corner-casting.
-When standing in front of the container, facing the container, the container-corner casting at your left-hand-side is the Left Hand Container Corner Casting.
+The only real difference between a left-hand Lug and a right-hand Lug is the position of the roll-pin which is marked in black in the above diagram.
+The roll-pin prevents the lug from accidentally falling out of the container corner casting.
+When facing the end of a container, the container corner casting at your left hand side is the Left Hand Container Corner Casting.
+The other one on the right is the Right Hand Container Corner Casting.

-Only ever use the correctly handed lifting lug to corner casting i.e. the left lug to the left corner casting and the right lug to the right corner.
-Failure to do this may result in the container coming loose during a lift with obvious potentially fatal results.
+Always use the left lug in the left corner casting and the right lug to the right corner casting.
+Using a lug in the wrong corner casting can result in the container coming loose during a lift with potentially fatal results.